 - if you have Addison disease, thyroid problems, an enlarged prostate, or trouble urinating

 - if you have asthma or breathing problems, seizures, growths in the brain, a recent head injury, or if you have had recent surgery

 - if you have poor health, dehydration or low fluid volume, or low blood sodium levels

 Some MEDICINES MAY INTERACT with Vicoprofen.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Anticoagulants (eg, warfarin), corticosteroids (eg, prednisone), heparin, salicylates (eg, aspirin), or selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) because the risk of bleeding, including stomach bleeding, may be increased

-- Antihistamines (eg, diphenhydramine), barbiturates (eg, phenobarbital), cimetidine, narcotic pain medicine (eg, codeine), or sodium oxybate (GHB) because the risk of excessive drowsiness or severe breathing problems may be increased
+- Antihistamines (eg, diphenhydramine), barbiturates (eg, phenobarbital), cimetidine, or narcotic pain medicine (eg, codeine) because the risk of excessive drowsiness or severe breathing problems may be increased

 - Anticholinergics (eg, benztropine), MAOIs (eg, phenelzine), probenecid, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of Vicoprofen's side effects

-- Naltrexone or rifampin because they may decrease Vicoprofen's effectiveness
+- Buprenorphine, butorphanol, nalbuphine, naltrexone, pentazocine, or rifampin because they may decrease Vicoprofen's effectiveness

 - Cyclosporine, lithium, methotrexate, or quinolones (eg, ciprofloxacin) because the risk of their side effects may be increased by Vicoprofen